5 keys to Deep Listening, supporting a shift from “I don’t know” to knowing.

-I first met my inner teacher and started the path of learning to listen more deeply as a young child in my first year of school.
-Even though a monster-making tumor had been surgically removed from above and behind my right eye earlier that year, I was left with ear to ear scars, swelling and a short haircut (the price I paid to be free of the disfigurement).
+I first met my inner teacher and started learning to listen deeply as a child in my first year of school.
+Even though a monster-making tumor had been surgically removed from above and behind my right eye earlier that year, I was left with ear-to-ear scars, swelling and an are-you-a-boy short haircut (the price I paid to be free of the disfigurement).

-Class time with our schoolteacher was wonderful; learning to read and write felt like finding a hidden treasure, but break time was my nightmare.
-I pretended to be busy going somewhere or looking at something to avoid other children.
+Class time with our schoolteacher was wonderful; learning to read and write felt like finding buried treasure, but break time was my nightmare.
+I pretended to be busy going somewhere or looking at something to avoid the eyes.

-Out the corner of my eye, I watched boys playing marbles on drain lids, circles of girls clapping and singing, giggling, belonging.
+Boys played marbles on drain lids, and huddles of girls clapped, singing, giggling, and belonging.
 As soon as they’d noticed me, I moved on.
-But after a few weeks, I could tell they were starting to notice the odd girl always walking around alone.
+But after a few weeks, they started noticing the weird girl always walking around alone.

-Knee buckling sadness descended, so I risked being caught and ran to the prohibited hallways outside our classrooms.
-With my back against the wall, I hunched over my open lunch box, sobbing as quietly as I could, watching tears fall into my sandwiches.
+Knee-buckling sadness descended, so I risked being caught and ran to the prohibited hallways outside our classrooms.
+Sitting with my back against the wall, hugging my knees, I hunched over my open lunch box, sobbing as quietly as possible, watching tears fall into my sandwiches.

 The homesickness, shyness, aloneness and grief were unbearable.
-I didn’t share my burden with my family, who’d already suffered so much because of me.
+I didn’t share my burden with my family; they’d already suffered too much because of me.

 The only way I can describe what happened next is a peaceful presence showed up.
 So subtle I could have easily ignored it or missed it.

-I looked around the school passage and saw no one.
-I became frightened.
+I looked around the empty school passage, and became frightened.

 I imagined a pink tenpin-shaped light hovering near me, which disturbed me.